sweetsmint/Composition_Java/README.md

 You could use this example app as a base for your new project or as a guide to Dockerize your existing Rails app.

-The example app is minimal but it wir
+The example app is minimal but it wires up a number of things you might use in a real world Rails app, but at the same time it's not loaded up with a million personal o